najiaaleeya/2403-ITT440/10% Individual Assignment/27 NUR SYAHIDAH BINTI SHIEKH ALLAUDDIN/README.md

 # How to SSH FreeBSD using Mobaxterm

+## WHAT IS SSH ?
+--> The Secure Shell (SSH) protocol is a method for securely sending commands to a computer over an unsecured network.
+SSH uses cryptography to authenticate and encrypt connections between devices.
+SSH also allows for tunneling, or port forwarding, which is when data packets are able to cross networks that they would not otherwise be able to cross.
+SSH is often used for controlling servers remotely, for managing infrastructure, and for transferring files.

 ## Step 1: Launch Mobaxterm (Open Mobaxterm on your local machine)

 •	Link: https://mobaxterm.mobatek.net/download-home-edition.html

+•	Download the version that with the `green box` and install into your device

 ![image](https://github.com/addff/2403-ITT440/assets/112098507/604101ef-1d6e-4862-8d05-03d708ee3465)

-                Download the version that with the `green box` and install into your device.

 ## Step 2: Open a New SSH Session